 And if it does happen, and you do become pregnant, you will never hear the end of how “that always happens!”

-But those who have struggled with infertility prior to adopting can tell you that statistically the numbers really aren’t that high.
-In fact, based on several studies it has been proven that you have no greater chance of conceiving after adopting than you had prior to adopting.
+But those who have struggled with infertility before adopting can tell you that statistically the numbers really aren’t that high.
+In fact, based on several studies it has been proven that you have no greater chance of conceiving after adopting than you had before adopting.
+I didn’t expect to unexpectedly become pregnant.

 We wound up with a litany of reasons we could not seem to conceive.
 So we decided to try Clomid and IUI.
 After 2 rounds with no success and horrible side effects, we quit.
 We didn’t even consider trying IVF or donor sperm and/or eggs.
 We started contacting adoption agencies and researching our options.
 We were fortunate to not have to struggle with the choice to adopt; it just seemed like the right decision for our family.